DOJ excoriates University of Michigan's 'bias response team,' says free speech is 'under attack'

 Students who violate the university's policies against bullying and bias are subject to what the school calls "sanctions/interventions," including "Formal Reprimand," "Disciplinary Probation," "Restitution," "Class/Workshop Attendance," and suspension or expulsion.

-However, the DOJ notes, the university fails to provide a single coherant definition for "harassing" or "bullying," and instead provides a series of examples and links to a variety of sources with their own inconsistent definitions, including the Merriam-Webster Dictionary and Michigan state law.
+However, the DOJ notes, the university fails to provide a single coherent definition for "harassing" or "bullying," and instead provides a series of examples and links to a variety of sources with their own inconsistent definitions, including the Merriam-Webster Dictionary and Michigan state law.

 UC BERKELEY CAN'T BLOCK LAWSUIT ALLEGING CENSORSHIP OF CONSERVATIVES, JUDGE RULES